-Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) b.
+Ref Action (Including Monitoring Requirements) e.
+Prior to works starting, all personnel involved in earthworks will require a toolbox talk to provide advice on contamination.
+Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) S-GS8 The following measures will prevent the risk of pollution of controlled water bodies and ground contamination: a.
+Standing machinery will have drip trays placed underneath to prevent oil or fuel leaks causing pollution. b.
 Should leaks or spills occur during construction, a detailed incident response plan will be formulated.
 There will be a requirement for regular toolbox talks outlining the incident response plan and measures required to minimise the potential for pollution of surface watercourses.
-Volume 3 of the ES, Paragraph 11.9.10 S-GS9 Control measures to protect controlled water bodies will include: a.
+To prevent risk of ground contamination and surface watercourses.
+Chapter 11: Geology and Soils, Volume 2 of the ES, Paragraph 11.9.9 Chapter 11: Geology and Soils, Volume 3 of the ES, Paragraph 11.9.10 Main contractor CEMP approved by the Secretary of State following consultation with NCC as per Requirement 4, Schedule 2 of the draft DCO (Application Document Reference: TR010041/APP/3.1) Signed toolbox talks records Construction S-GS9 Control measures to protect controlled water bodies will include: a.
 A temporary surface water drainage strategy to limit the uncontrolled run-off entering surrounding surface watercourses, including installing cut off ditches around the perimeter of the construction area to prevent sediment entering the watercourses during periods of heavy rainfall. b.
 Areas with a greater risk of spillage (e.g. vehicle maintenance and storage areas for hazardous materials) will be carefully sited (e.g. away from drains or areas where surface waters may pond). c.
 Measures will be put in place to prevent pollution from construction plant, vehicles and machinery including refuelling in designated areas, on an impermeable surface, away from drains and watercourses. d.
 Plant to be maintained in a good condition with wheel washing in place.
 All refuelling will be supervised and carried out in a designated area. e.
-All drains within the Order Limits of the Scheme will be identified and labelled and measures implemented to prevent polluting substances from entering them. f.
-All fuel, oil and chemicals will be stored in a designated secure area, with secondary containment provided. g.
-Minimise works in the watercourse channels and locate plant, stockpiles and other materials 8 m from the watercourse. h.
-Surface water run-off and excavation dewatering will be captured and settled out prior to being tested and disposed of either to foul sewer under licence or to surface water courses, subject to the test results and environmental permit.
+All drains within the Order Limits of the Scheme will be identified and labelled and measures implemented to prevent polluting substances from entering them.
 To mitigate and prevent risks of pollution of controlled water bodies associated with the construction stage.
 To limit any contaminated run-off entering surrounding surface watercourses, including installing cut off ditches around the perimeter of the construction area to prevent sediment entering the watercourses during periods of heavy rainfall.
 Chapter 11: Geology and Soils, Volume 2 of the ES, Paragraph 11.9.9 Chapter 11: Geology and Soils, Volume 3 of the ES, Paragraph 11.9.10 Chapter 9: Biodiversity, Volume 3 of the ES, Table 9-12, AQ01 and AQ02 Appendix 9.10: Aquatic Ecology Assessment Report, Volume 8 of the ES, Paragraph 7.2.2 and 7.2.3 Main contractor Environmental Manager (main contractor) CEMP approved by the SoS following consultation with NCC Temporary surface water drainage strategy Environmental Inspection Records Signed toolbox talk records Construction